AishRahatal/Databases/README.md

 # Databases
-This reppositeries contains mysql,mogodb queries and functions
+This repository contains mysql,mogodb queries and functions